dotnet/interactive/src/polyglot-notebooks-vscode-insiders/help/Polyglot Notebooks Deprecation.md

 # 📢 DEPRECATION ANNOUNCEMENT: Polyglot Notebooks

-The Polyglot Notebooks Extension will be deprecated on **March 27th, 2026**.
+The Polyglot Notebooks extension will be deprecated on **March 27th, 2026**.

 ## ❓What This Means